magidoc-org/magidoc/packages/plugins/svelte-prismjs/README.md

 # Magidoc - PrismJS
-A Svelte wrapper library around PrismJS using Typescript for better syntax highlighting and type safety in your code.
+A Svelte wrapper library around PrismJS using TypeScript for better syntax highlighting and type safety in your code.

 > This plugin can be used in any Svelte or SvelteKit application.
 ## Documentation